thebaldgeek/thebaldgeek.github.io/OpenSkyAPI.md

 Navigation: [home](README.md)

 ## Jume 2024.
 Ignore this page
-tbg has no idea if this API code still works after it broke around Jan 2024.
+tbg has no idea if this API code still works after open-sky broke it around Jan 2024.

 If you are feeding OpenSky, you will have a user/pass.
 You will need to add these to the following flows.